 Standard Lease Provisions

 When you rent an apartment or house, you will almost always sign a lease agreement.
-The lease is a legally binding contract between tenant and landlord, which includes specific responsibilities of the parties involved (which may include subtenants).
+The lease is a legally binding contract between tenant and landlord, which includes specific responsibilities of the parties involved (which may or may not include subtenants).
+Keep in mind that rental agreements protect both the landlord and the tenant; and the more robust a lease agreement is, the less likely there will be confusion (or legal disputes) during the lease term.
 While leases vary from one landlord to another, certain provisions are standard in nearly all lease agreements.

 This article provides a snapshot of standard lease provisions, in addition to some lease provisions that are unenforceable.
 See FindLaw's Rental and Lease Agreements section for additional articles and resources.

 Standard lease provisions which set forth landlord and tenant rights and obligations include the following: